Actions

 Our church has been learning from the Religious Coalition since our founding.
 We’ve participated in vigils held for lives lost to gun violence, attended the monthly Community Roundtable Luncheon, and participated in Faith Teams (past and present).

-Refuge Faith Team
+Refuge Reentry Team